 The Old Ox Inn is the last remaining public house in the village and a valued community asset.
 It has extensive grounds to the rear extending up to Hine Town Lane, providing a green link visible from the main road to the wider countryside.

 Conservation area - design will need to be sensitive to the local character of this area and the transition between village and countryside.
+Possible archaeological interest (postmedieval orchard)

 © Crown copyright and database right.
 All rights reserved (100050993) 2015